Erie County female artists mark suffrage centennial

-Artlore Studio hosts mannequin art pieces with the League of Women Voters of Erie County.
+Artlore Studio hosts the mannequin art pieces with the League of Women Voters of Erie County.

 Artist Lena Logvina painted yellow roses on her female mannequin to mark yellow roses worn by supporters of women’s voting rights, or suffrage, in 1920.

-Logvina and her husband, Stephen Trohoske, owners of Artlore Studio, are hosting "Every Woman," an exhibit of 20 fiberglass mannequins remade by female artists to mark the centennial of the 19th Amendment allowing women to vote.
+Logvina and her husband, Stephen Trohoske, owners of Artlore Studio, are hosting "Every Woman," an exhibit of 20 fiberglass mannequins remade by female artists to mark the centennial of the 19th Amendment granting women the right to vote.

 "Every piece has a story," Logvina said.
 "And each artist has their own interpretation of the suffrage movement and what it means to them."

-Trohoske said the exhibit will be promoted each Friday evening through September with a live performance of poetry or music.
-A steady flow of customers mingled with a few of the artists Friday at the Millcreek Township shop.
+Trohoske said the exhibit, which runs through Septemer, will be promoted each Friday evening from 7 to 8 p.m. with a live performance of poetry or music by a woman.
+A steady flow of customers mingled with a few of the artists Aug.
+28 at the Millcreek Township studio.

 Carol Comstock, an artist for 40 years, painted a knotted root using white, gold and purple to recall the roots of the movement and added 19 gems to reflect the amendment.
 Titled "Intercession," it also features a small white dove attached to signify hope.

-After the show closes, the pieces will be auctioned off with proceeds split between the League of Women Voters of Erie County and the artists.
+After the show closes, the pieces will be auctioned off with proceeds split between the League of Women Voters of Erie County and the artists, organizers said.

 Contact Greg Wohlford at greg.wohlford@timesnews.com.
 Follow him on Twitter @ETNwohlford.